 Conduct a mobile poll to request for your customers’ feedback on current products and offerings.

 You can opt to be as specific as you can and ask for their opinion on a particular product or service after their purchase.
-You can type in questions such as, “How happy are you with your new home audio system?
+You can type in satisfaction survey questions such as, “How happy are you with your new home audio system?
 Choose from 1 to 5, with 5 being very satisfied, and 1 meaning extremely unhappy.”

 Follow up with something along the lines of, “Were you assisted with the setup of your new home audio system?
 Yes or No?
 Remember to add straightforward instructions to make data processing and analysis simpler.